 There is an easy solution to the audio problem.
 I recommend students to purchase the Blue Yeti USB microphone.
 This is the one I use during my teaching, and it’s great at picking up both piano sound and voice.

 The Yeti connects to your device using USB.
 There is some technical set up required (so it’s not 100% plug and play), but a professional, experienced online piano teacher can help you get everything up and running.

-If you normally use an iPad for your lesson, you’ll need 2 more items to make things work.
+If you use an iPad for recording music (for recitals or simply for your own archives) and want to use an external mic, you’ll need 2 more items to make things work.